pragmint/open-practices/capabilities-maturity-assessment.md

 ### [Trunk-Based Development](/capabilities/trunk-based-development.md)

-1. **Long-Lived Branches:** Development happens on long-lived feature branches that are rarely merged to trunk, resulting in complex and painful integrations.
+1. **Long-lived Branches:** Development happens on long-lived feature branches that are rarely merged to trunk, resulting in complex and painful integrations.
 2. **Regular Merges:** Development happens on feature branches that are regularly merged to trunk (e.g., weekly), with some manual effort required to resolve conflicts.
-3. **Short-Lived Branches:** Development happens on short-lived feature branches (e.g., 1-3 days) that are frequently merged to trunk, with minimal manual effort required.
+3. **Short-lived Branches:** Development happens on short-lived feature branches (e.g., 1-3 days) that are frequently merged to trunk, with minimal manual effort required to resolve conflicts.
-4. **Trunk-Based:** Development happens either directly on trunk or on really short-lived feature branches (e.g., 1-3 hour) and changes are committed and validated continuously, with immediate feedback.
+4. **Trunk-based:** Development happens either directly on trunk or on very short-lived feature branches (e.g., 1-3 hours).
+Changes are committed and validated continuously with immediate feedback.

 ### [Version Control](/capabilities/version-control.md)